-These verses are filled with vivid descriptions of Lord Murugan’s form his six faces, his vel (spear), peacock mount, and his boundless compassion.
-It also reflects the poet’s transformation from a worldly life to one of divine pursuit, thanks to Murugan’s grace.
+These are verses reeking with graphic details of the shape of Lord Murugan with his six faces, his vel (spear), peacock mount and his infinite-pity.
+It also demonstrates how the poet had changed his life as a worldly to one of divine production, through the grace of Murugan.

 Basic Details